 Step Description 1.
 Keep comprehensive notes that are dated and include the following information: a description of the concerns (e.g. physical injuries, student behaviour) the source of those concerns (e.g. observation, report from child or another person) the actions taken as a result of the concerns (e.g. consultation with the principal, report to DFFH Child Protection etc.).
 2. Discuss any concerns about the safety and wellbeing of students with the principal or a member of the school leadership team.
 The individual staff member should then make their own assessment about whether they should make a report about the child or young person and to whom the report should be made.
 3. Gather the relevant information necessary to make the report.
 This should include the following information: full name, date of birth and residential address of the child or young person the details of the concerns and the reasons for those concerns the individual staff member's involvement with the child or young person details of any other agencies which may be involved with the child or young person.
-4. Make a report to the relevant agency: To report concerns which are life-threatening phone 000 or the local police station.
+4. Make a report to the relevant agency:

+To report concerns which are life-threatening phone 000 or the local police station.
 To find the nearest Victoria Police Sexual Offences and Child Abuse Investigation Team contact your local police station.
 Visit the Victoria Police website for local contact numbers.
 To report concerns about the immediate safety of a child within their family unit to DFFH Child Protection: Call your local Child Protection Intake provider immediately, Child Protection For After Hours Child Protection Emergency Services, call 13 12 78.
 To report concerns to DFFH Child Protection, contact your local child protection office.
 Non-mandated staff members who believe on reasonable grounds that a child is in need of protection are able to report their concerns to Child Protection.
-5. Make a written record of the report including the following information: the date and time of the report and a summary of what was reported the name and position of the person who made the report and the person who received the report.
-6. Notify relevant school staff and/or Christian Schools Events Network staff of a report to DFFH Child Protection or Child FIRST.
-School staff should advise the principal or a member of the leadership team if they have made a report.
-School staff can seek further assistance by contacting Christian Schools Events Network 7.
-In the case of international students, the principal must notify the International Education Division of the Department of Education and Training on (03) 7022 1000 to ensure that appropriate support is arranged for the student.
+5. Make a written record of the report including the following information: 5. the date and time of the report and a summary of what was reported the name and position of the person who made the report and the person who 5. the date and time of the report and a summary of what was reported 5.6. the date and time of the report and a summary of what was reported the name and position of the person who made the report and the person who the date and time of the report and a summary of what was reported the name and position of the person who made the report and the person who received the report.
+Notify relevant school staff and/or Christian Schools Events Network staff of a report to

+7. In the case of international students, the principal must notify the International Education Division of the Department of Education and Training on (03) 7022 1000 to ensure that appropriate support is arranged for the student.

 In the case of Koorie students, the principal must notify Christian Schools Events Network to ensure the regional Koorie support officer can arrange appropriate support for the student.

-3.2 POTENTIAL CONSEQUENCES OF MAKING A REPORT
+4.2 POTENTIAL CONSEQUENCES OF MAKING A REPORT